BEXIMCO: History

 In 2014, the Bangladesh government gave license to operate digital service to RealVu (now Akash Digital TV or Akash DTH) and Bengal Digital.

 RealVU DTH began broadcasting in 2016 on ABS-2 at 75 degrees east as a joint venture with GS group.
 The owner of the provider is BEXIMCO via Beximco Communications Limited.
 The early years of the company were unstable due to technical and financial difficulties.
 RealVU DTH failed to capture the market, and postponed its services within a years.

 In 2017, GS group sold their share in Beximco Communications(holding company of RealVu and now Akash) but continued providing hardware and software for the service.

 In 2019, they came back with a rebranded name, Akash DTH.

 From 2019, Akash DTH has been providing television services to customers using Bangladesh-1 satellite.
 The company broadcasts more than 120 television stations from around the world, along with exclusive Bangladeshi channels.
 In 2021, Akash DTH started offering its customers the first PVR in Bangladesh.
 They also rebranded the name to Akash Digital TV.

-In July 2024, Akash Digital TV partnered with Tata Play.
+In July 2024, Akash Digital TV partnered with Tata Play to launch Akash Go, a portable app for viewing on the go.
+In 2026, Akash Go OTT app was launched.